-There are loads of different pumps available and finding the one that works best for you is a very personal choice, but here are some of the things to consider:
+There are loads of different pumps available and finding the one that works best for you is a very personal choice.
+Here are some of the things to consider:

-With conventional pump systems, the pump and its controls are combined in a single device which can be kept it your pocket, attached to your clothing or worn in a pouch.
-This pump is connected to your body with a long piece of plastic tubing which has a cannula (like a soft needle) at the end.
+Conventional pump systems combine the pump and its controls in a single device.
+You can keep it in your pocket, attach it to your clothing or wear it in a pouch.
+The pump connects to your body with a long piece of plastic tubing which has a cannula (like a soft needle) at the end.
 The cannula is inserted under the skin, usually on the stomach, to deliver the insulin.

 Another type of pump is a ‘patch pump’.
-These are smaller than conventional pumps, so they attach directly to your skin and are controlled by a remote handset.
+These are smaller than conventional pumps, so they attach directly to your skin.
+You control them with a remote handset.

 Kaleido combines the freedom of a patch pump with the versatility of a conventional pump.
-The Kaleido pump attaches directly to your skin, like a patch pump, but unlike a patch pump, there is a separate infusion set (where the insulin actually enters your body).
-The infusion set is connected to the pump by plastic tubing, and there are different tubing lengths available which means the pump doesn’t have to be in the same place as the body patch, giving you flexibility for how you wear it.
-And unlike a conventional pump, the Kaleido pump is controlled with a wireless handset, so you can make dose adjustments easily and discreetly.
+Kaleido attaches directly to your skin, like a patch pump, but unlike a patch pump, there is a separate infusion set (where the insulin actually enters your body).
+The infusion set connects to the pump by plastic tubing, and there are different tubing lengths available.
+This means the pump doesn’t have to be in the same place as the body patch.
+This gives you flexibility for how you wear it.
+And unlike a conventional pump, Kaleido is controlled bv a wireless handset, so you can make dose adjustments easily and discreetly.

 Size and weight